Apr. 4, 2022 @ 12:00 pm – 3:00 pm

-The Museum partnered with local artist Amado Castillo III and his 19-year-old son Amado Castillo IV to create the mural “Lead to Live,” which depicts a tri-colored background reminiscent of the Mexican flag.
+The Museum partnered with local artist Amado Castillo III and his 19-year-old son Amado Castillo IV for amArte’s 4th workshop.
+The mural “Lead to Live,” depicts a tri-colored background reminiscent of the Mexican flag.
 On the left green section, an ever-growing Austin skyline is shown with prominent construction cranes that take up as much space as each iconic building.

 This mural coincides with the current exhibition “Chicano/a Art, Movimiento y Más en Austen, Tejas 1960s to 1980s” focusing on the Chicano artists from the past and uses present local Chicano artists.
 The mural makes a statement that the future relies on the past just as much as the past relies on the present to carry on the message and work that can never yield against never ending oppressive forces.